Guiding you through high-asset divorce

 - How is an inheritance divided?

 These and many more questions are answered in a book written by Mr. Barberi.
 The book, “The Divorce Book: What Every Michigan Married Man or Woman Needs to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process.
-No matter your situation, we encourage you to contact our office.
-We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you feel that it would be helpful.
+No matter your situation, we encourage you to contact our office staff.
+We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you believe that a discussion with one of our family law team members would be helpful to you.

 Common property and asset division questions

-- How do I know that I have a clear picture of my spouse’s finances?
+- How do I know whether I have a clear picture of my spouse’s finances?

 Unfortunately, you can’t always be certain.
 Many people become adept at hiding assets or income through business relationships or shell corporations.
 It is our goal to work with a team of experts when necessary to uncover assets, businesses or properties that you might not even know about.
 Our case strategy will be founded on thorough preparation and attention to detail.